agurovich20/slippage-project/README.md

 | `time_of_day` | Seconds since 9:30 ET |
 | `day_of_week` | Day of week (0=Monday) |

+The Roll spread and realized volatility are computed from the 500 trades immediately preceding each block in the full tick stream — not from a fixed time window — so they adapt to the local market rhythm at the time of execution.

 ---

 ## Model

-**Why Laplace?** Fitting candidate distributions to signed slippage confirms that errors follow a Laplace distribution (AIC gap vs Normal: ~24,000 points on AAPL; generalized Gaussian shape parameter ≈ 0.98 vs 2.0 for Normal).
-Under Laplace errors, LAD is the MLE and is asymptotically twice as efficient as OLS.
+**Why Laplace?** Fitting candidate distributions to signed slippage on both AAPL and COIN confirms that errors follow a Laplace distribution (AIC gap vs Normal: ~24,000 points on AAPL; generalized Gaussian shape parameter ≈ 0.98 vs 2.0 for Normal).
+Under Laplace errors, LAD (least absolute deviations) is the MLE and is asymptotically twice as efficient as OLS — achieving with 10,000 trades what OLS requires 20,000 to match.

 **Two-stage GAMLSS:**

 1. **Location model:** XGBoost trained with `reg:absoluteerror` estimates the conditional median `μ(x)`
 2. **Scale model:** A second XGBoost trained with `reg:squarederror` on the absolute residuals `|y − μ̂|` estimates the conditional Laplace scale `b(x)`

-From these, any prediction interval follows from the Laplace CDF:
+The two stages are separable because the Laplace MLE gradient with respect to location depends only on the signs of residuals, while the gradient with respect to scale depends only on their magnitudes.
+From the fitted `μ` and `b`, any prediction interval or exceedance probability follows directly from the Laplace CDF:

 ```
 [max(μ̂ − b̂·ln(1/α), 0),  μ̂ + b̂·ln(1/α)]
 ```

-**Pooled model:** All six stocks are normalized by each stock's in-sample feature and target medians, then combined into a single training set.
+**Pooled model:** Features and targets are normalized by each stock's in-sample medians, then all six stocks are combined into a single training set.
 A single model fit on this pooled dataset maintains per-stock MAE within 0.06 bps and 90% coverage between 89–93% across all tickers.

 ---